Minervia14/real-time-transport-analytics/README.md

 - Kafka topics are created at startup.
 - Spark streaming jobs consume events and write to Delta tables.
 - Grafana connects to Gold tables to visualize metrics and trigger alerts.
+{The architecture is intentionally lightweight and can be operated on small cloud instances (e.g., t3.medium class) with minimal cost for development and testing.}

 Detailed commands are intentionally omitted to keep the focus on system design rather than setup mechanics.